-A tool that helps you to identify flaws in your website that can affect your site rankings so you can take proper actions.
+A tool that helps you identify flaws in your website can affect your site rankings so you can take proper actions.

 In this Screaming Frog SEO Spider review, we will look at this tool and how I used the tool to audit redirects when I migrated my website.

 Screaming Frog SEO Spider is a desktop-based crawling tool that allows you to crawl your website to analyze and audit technical & onsite SEO.
 If you want a cloud-based crawling tool, then read our in-depth review of DeepCrawl.

 From now onwards, I will use SEO Spider instead of Screaming Frog SEO Spider.

 SEO Spider supports macOS, Windows, and Ubuntu.
 You can download and install it on your desktop, and it will automatically detect your operating system as soon as you click on Download.

 You might be thinking about why anyone will use a desktop-based tool to find the errors and issues within the site.